MASTER YOUR MONEY NOW TIPS DOUBLING, TRIPLING, EVEN QUADRUPLING SALES RIGHT NOW...

 C’mon now, when was the last time you actually looked at how much was in your super?
 If you haven’t, don’t stress as a MoneySmart Poll recently suggested that over 40% of Australians have no idea how much they have in super, let alone how much they need going forward.

 Did you know that in order to live a comfortable lifestyle in retirement now, a couple will need over $1 million in super (or similar investments) in order for them to live comfortably in retirement.
 If you are under 30, you will need approximately $3 million by the time you retire.
 Scary thought?

 Don’t panic, there are things you can do every day such as utilising the Power of 30, consolidating your super and reviewing your investments which can make a huge difference in regards to the lifestyle you will live in retirement or not.
 Make this year the year you master your super.
-If super is something you find complicated, consider getting an independent advisor on your side who can assist you in making the right decisions from the comfort of your own home.
+If super is something you find complicated, consider getting a non-aligned financial advisor on your side who can assist you in making the right decisions from the comfort of your own home.